KristianZE/bolaImplementationInOmnet/README.md

+# README
-# A BOLA-U implementation for the OMNeT++ simulation platform.
+A BOLA-U implementation for the OMNeT++ simulation platform.